Shuhua-Group/NGS.PRSS1-2caller/README.md

     ./NGS-PRSS-caller.sh -i example.list -p -n example
 ```

-## Expected outcomes
+## Example output

 We generated the following results with the data in the NGS-PRSS-caller/exp/ directory.
+The example data are the extracted bam files (NGS with GRCh38 as reference) from the 1000 Genomes Project and Human Genome Diversity Project samples (HG00581, HG03084, HG03490, HGDP00578).
-All output files can be found in the NGS-PRSS-caller/exp/example.out/ directory
+All output files can be found in the NGS-PRSS-caller/exp/example.out/ directory.
+NGS-PRSS-caller can provide: 1) variants in variant call format (VCF) with phased information, 2) variants with predicted  biological consequences, 3) a plot of variant positions at PRSS1-PRSS2 locus, 4) a list of large-impact variants.

-1.Full variants mapping on GRCh38 ALT contig in vcf format (phased if you add [-p]).
+1. Variants detected based on GRCh38 ALT contig in vcf format (variants can be phased if you add [-p]).
 * example_PRSS_snpEff_ann.vcf.gz

 <img width="1457" alt="Screen Shot 2022-02-18 at 4 04 32 PM" src="https://user-images.githubusercontent.com/86826743/154642697-4197db0b-0f8a-40a0-bf1a-b43c58361277.png">

-2.Full annotation results of your output variant list.
+2.Variants in vcf format with biological consequences annotated.
-* example_PRSS_snpEff_ann.txt(part)
+* example_PRSS_snpEff_ann.txt (extracted)

 <img width="1641" alt="Screen Shot 2022-02-18 at 4 09 36 PM" src="https://user-images.githubusercontent.com/86826743/154643403-d9be53a7-f708-4782-993f-f01b8d33384a.png">

-3.Figure of common effective variants in your data.
+3.Variant position plot with missense, stop-gained and frameshift variants highlighted。
 * example_PRSS_snpEff_ann.plot.pdf

 <img width="1528" alt="Screen Shot 2022-02-18 at 6 49 22 PM" src="https://user-images.githubusercontent.com/86826743/154668749-069b75b9-bc99-4de5-b296-32a3e73de2d9.png">

-4.Summary of common effective variants with their carriers in input samples.
-For full list of high impact variants, please refer to variants with "HIGH" and "MODERATE" at INFO block in the XXX_PRSS_snpEff_ann.txt file.
+4.List of missense, stop-gained and frameshift variants.
+For a full list of large-impact variants, please refer to the variants annotated with "HIGH" and "MODERATE" at INFO column in the NAME_PRSS_snpEff_ann.txt file.
 * example_PRSS_snpEff_ann.sum.txt

 <img width="584" alt="Screen Shot 2022-02-18 at 6 53 14 PM" src="https://user-images.githubusercontent.com/86826743/154669379-36f53022-3d43-4cf0-9cc6-6b0e61012c6a.png">